-Error Cause Corrective action Tips for pediatric patients Anterior teeth narrow Severe posterior overlap Vertebrae superimposed over condyles Arches positioned too far anterior Position anterior teeth Use a cotton roll to fill in missing primary teeth or prina paropriate position with anterior back and the second seco Anterior teeth wide, blurred out of image Condyles not imaged Arches positioned too far posterior Teeth on the right side appear narrowed, severely overlapped Teeth on the left side appear broad, poorly defined Condyles asymmetrical in width and height Arches tipped or tilted to the right Position the midsagit- tal plane perpendicu- lar to the floor.
+Error Cause Corrective action Tips for pediatric patients Anterior teeth narrow Severe posterior overlap Vertebrae superimposed over condyles Arches positioned too far anterior Position anterior teeth in appropriate posi- tion on bite guide.
+Use a cotton roll to fill in missing primary teeth or par- tially erupted permanent teeth.
+Adapt adult recommendation for direction of laser light Anterior teeth wide, blurred out of image Condyles not imaged Arches positioned too far posterior Locate appropriate position with anterior laser light guide. beam guide for use with primary teeth.
+Observe laser light beam guide on both the right and left sides. feeth on the right side appear narrowed, severely overlapped feeth on the left side appear broad, poorly defined condyles asymmetrical in width and height Arches tipped or tilted to the right Position the midsagit- tal plane perpendicu- lar to the floor.
 Use laser light beam guide to locate midsagittal plane.
+Direct patient focus to mirror reflection.
 Affix decal to mirror to aid patient in maintaining the correct position throughout exposure.
-Teeth on the left side appear narrowed, severely overlapped Teeth on the right side appear broad and poorly defined Condyles asymmetrical in width and height Arches tipped or tilted to the left correct position throughout exposure.
-Flat, downward-turned, "frown" appearance to the occlusal plane Palate appears as a widened, thick, dense radiopacity Condyles flare out off the edges of the image Anterior teeth appear wide, elongated Arches positioned too far superior Position the Frankfort or the canthomeatal plane parallel to the floor, or the ala-tragus Exaggerated upward curve of the occlusal plane creating a Smile" appearance Hyoid bone superimposed over the mandible Condyles tilt inward Anterior teeth appear narrowed; elongated in the maxilla and foreshortened in the mandible Arches positioned too far inferior line 5° down toward the floor. the erect stance of a soldier.
-Pyramid-shaped radiopacity superimposed over the anterior teeth Patient in slumped position Position the back and neck straight.
+Feeth on the left side appear narrowed, severely overlapped Feeth on the right side appear broad and poorly defined Condyles asymmetrical in width and height Arches tipped or tilted to the left correct position timougnout exposure.
+Flat, downward-turned, "frown" appearance to the occlusal plane Palate appears as a widened, thick, dense radiopacity Condyles flare out off the edges of the image Anterior teeth appear wide, elongated Arches positioned too far superior Position the Frankfort or the canthomeatal plane parallel to the floor, or the ala-tragus Move chin rest into a position that is slightly higher than the patient's chin height before requesting that the patient place chin onto the rest.
+Direct the patient to assume a position that resembles Exaggerated upward curve of the occlusal plane creating a smile appearance you'd bone superimposed over the mandible condyles tilt inward unterior teeth appear narrowed; elongated in the maxilla and oreshortened in the mandible Arches positioned too far inferior line 5° down toward the floor. the erect stance of a soldier.
+Pyramid-shaped radiopacity superimposed over the anterior seeth Patient in slumped position Position the back and neck straight.
 Direct the patient to stick out the chest while dropping the chin down.
-While holding the unit handles for stability, direct the patient to take a hall step in toward the vertical column of the x-ray machine into a position that feels as if he/she is slightly leaning backward.
+While holding the unit handles for stability, direct the patient to take a half step in toward the vertical column of the x-ray machine into a position that feels as if he/she is slightly leaning backward.
 Radiolucent shadow of the commissure superimposed over the teeth, mimicking caries Lips not closed around bite block Position the lips around the bite block.
 Direct the patient to keep the lips closed around the bite block during the exposure.
 Radiolucency superimposed over the maxillary teeth apices Tongue not placed against palate Position the tongue flat against the roof of the mouth.
 Direct the patient to swallow and note the flat position of the tongue.
 Request that the patient suck in the cheeks, pushing the tongue into the correct flat position against the palate and maintain this position throughout the exposure.

-FEBRUARY 2009

-Dimensions OF DENTAL HYGIENE
+FEBRUARY 2009 Dimensions OF DENTAL HYGIENE